Wantage Summer Festival faces closure after council votes not to take it on

 ONE of the largest and longest-running arts festivals in southern Oxfordshire may have to fold after a search to find new directors failed.

-Wantage Summer Festival, which has been running for 21 years, may not happen again unless a dedicated and passionate volunteer can be found.
+Wantage Summer Festival, which has been around for 21 years, may not happen again unless a dedicated and passionate volunteer can be found.

 On Monday night the council held a meeting to discuss whether to take on the festival itself, appoint a civic director using council funds or leave the festival to fold.

-With none of council wanting to take on the work, members decided to take no action but keep the £1,500 festival grant in the budget for the next year in case anyone came forward to run it in the coming weeks.
+With none of the councillors wanting to take on the work, members decided to take no action but kept the £1,500 festival grant in the budget for the next year in case anyone came forward to run it in the coming weeks.

 She said: "We're just going to have to see what happens, but I don't know if it will go ahead next year.